-Due to the current Coronavirus situation all carers groups and activities are on hold until further notice.
+Due to the current Covid-19 situation all carers groups and activities are on hold until further notice.
 Rest assured that the carers service is still operating and working remotely to provide carers support.

-Mind in Bexley provide emotional support, peer support activities and information and advice to relatives and friends caring for someone over the age of eighteen and experiencing Mental ill health and/or drug and alcohol problems in Bexley.
+Mind in Bexley carers service provides practical & emotional support, information and advice to relatives and friends caring for someone over the age of eighteen and experiencing Mental health problems and/or drug and alcohol use in Bexley.